eliorav/Population-Genotype-Frequency/README.md

 </p>

 ## Built with
-The script use the following platform to run:
+The script uses the following platform to run:
 * [Python 3.6 +](https://www.python.org/)
 * [Docker](https://www.docker.com/)
 Make sure that you have those before running the script.